 Holdings (shares) in a company may, inter alia, be transferred by means of purchase/sale (other legal title may include, for example, gifts, inheritance, swaps, contributions in kind, etc.).
 Holdings (shares) may be acquired through purchase/sale by foreign and domestic natural or legal persons, and by companies without legal personality.
 A Hungarian branch office or commercial representation of a foreign company may not directly acquire shares in another company.

 For general and limited partnerships, members may transfer their holdings to another member of the company or to a third party by means of a written contract.
 The transfer will take effect when the articles of association are amended.

 Limited liability companies

 The transfer of ownership, in the case of a limited liability company, takes place when the business share is assigned.
 The share may be transferred freely to members of the company.
-In the articles of association, the members guarantee each other the right of first refusal, or they may restrict or attach conditions to the assignment of business shares.
+In the articles of association, the members provide each other with a right of first refusal; the transfer of business shares to third parties is otherwise restricted or subject to certain conditions.
 A written contract is required when transferring business shares, but the articles of association do not need to be modified.

 Upon the death or cessation of a member, business shares pass to the legal successor.
 The articles of association can prevent such transfers, but in this case they must provide for redemption of the share by members or by the company.